Restaurant Manager Reveals Battle To Overcome Serious Injuries

 While nothing can ever make up for what has happened, we’re determined to ensure that Liga can access the specialist rehabilitation and support she requires.

 We call on TUI to resolve this issue so that Liga can concentrate on her ongoing recovery and try and put what happened behind her.

 It’s also vital that travel operators and excursion companies ensure that safety measures are upheld at all times to protect people.”

-Nick Cerezo - Solicitor
+Nick Cerezo - Associate

 Liga and her partner travelled to the Algarve on 6 May, 2018, to celebrate their first anniversary together.
 Two days into the holiday they booked a number of excursions, including dolphin watching, through a TUI holiday rep.

 The couple went on the trip on 10 May.
 It was only when they arrived at the marina that they found out a local company would be taking them on the trip.

 They were given seats towards the front of the boat and told to hold onto a metal handle in front of their seat if the ride became bumpy.

 Recalling the incident Liga said: “Around 40 minutes into the excursion we hadn’t seen any dolphins then suddenly the boat’s captain shouted and sped towards a part of the sea where he thought some may be.